 Always use the same command words for each action, and make sure the dog performs the required action once he’s learned it.
 If you give the command and then let it slide if the dog doesn’t bother responding, you’re undermining the process.
 When training a dog you’re establishing sets of rules, and consistency is the only thing that’s going to make them stick.

 If using a dog clicker, make sure the clock is reinforced with a treat.
 And don’t click loads of times for a single training action or behaviour, or the click will lose its meaning for the dog.

 If a dog learns new tricks and performs well in early training sessions, it doesn’t mean the behaviours will stick in his head forever.
 They need reinforcing every day over the dog’s early months, otherwise he will get rusty (a bit like you trying to recall those school French lessons 20 years later).
 Some owners make the mistake of thinking a paid-for training session can replace a year of regular and patient training.
 It can’t.

-If a dog is misbehaving, it can be tempting to shout his name angrily, and then reward him with a treat or attention when he comes.
-To the dog this means bad behaviour = reward.
-Ignore the bad behaviour as much as you can, and draw a line by distracting the dog by asking him to sit or lie down (without using his name).
+If a dog is misbehaving, it can be tempting to shout their name angrily, and then reward them with a treat or attention when they decide to come.
+To a dog this means bad behaviour = reward.
+Ignore the bad behaviour as much as you can and draw a line by distracting the dog by asking them to sit or lie down (without using his name).
 You can then reward the good behaviour.

 10 – A bull terrier can’t be a sheepdog!

 There’s no single ‘best way’ to train a dog.
 It depends on breed and temperament.
 So, don’t rely on previous experience or the advice of another dog owner, if the dogs in question were completely different characters.